Where Is Anne Frank: Plot

 At night, Peter returns to the Anne Frank House, explaining how he's learned how Kitty's powers work.
 She exits to meet him, drawing the attention of the police and forcing them both to flee again.
-Kitty trades one of Auguste van Daan's stashed high-price watches for modern clothes and visits the 6th Montessori School Anne Frank's library to catch up on history.
-After reviewing several different editions of Anne's diary, Kitty learns about Anne's death from the librarian, who gives her Otto Frank's book before she goes to the play about Anne.
+In the morning, Kitty trades one of Auguste van Daan's stashed high-priced watches for modern clothes and visits the 6th Montessori School's library to catch up on history.
+After reviewing several editions of Anne's diary, Kitty learns about Anne's death from the librarian, who gives her Otto Frank's book before she attends the play about Anne.
 When she criticizes the actors for misquoting Anne, the audience recognizes her from the news and swarms her.
-Kitty escapes and meets up with Peter, who takes her to a shelter where refugee illegal immigrants live.
-Awa, a little girl, explains their plight and shows Kitty how her father plans to build a hot air balloon for them to escape.
+Kitty escapes and meets up with Peter, who takes her to a shelter where refugees live.
+Awa, a little girl she had previously met at the police station, explains their plight and shows her how her father plans to build a hot air balloon for them to escape.

 Kitty confronts Peter about not explaining that Anne and most of her family died.
 Determined to retrace Anne's footsteps, Kitty and Peter travel by train to Westerbork, Auschwitz, and Bergen-Belsen.
 Kitty reads Otto's memoir and watches Hanneli Goslar's recordings, becoming more depressed.
-Upon arriving at Anne and Margot's memorial stone in Bergen-Belsen, a devastated Kitty collapses while sobbing before Peter convinces her to return to Amsterdam with him.
-When they return to the shelter, they discover the government has scheduled to deport the refugees back to their homelands tomorrow.
-With her new experiences, Kitty becomes empowered to help them, spray-painting Awa's father's hot air balloon to reveal her location to the world.
+Upon arriving at Anne and Margot's cenotaph in Bergen-Belsen, a devastated Kitty collapses while sobbing before Peter convinces her to return to Amsterdam together.
+When they return to the shelter, they discover the government has scheduled to deport the refugees tomorrow.
+With her new experiences, Kitty becomes empowered to help them, spray-painting their hot air balloon to reveal her location to the world.

 With a crowd gathered the next day, Kitty makes an emotional speech, accusing the world of deifying Anne and mishandling her message of helping and saving people.
 She threatens to burn Anne's diary unless the government agrees to shelter the refugees.
 Seeing Kitty afraid of what could happen, Peter offers to take her back to the Anne Frank House to live as an immortal, invisible spirit.
 Despite her fear of death, she declines, as they have fallen in love.
 After a short deliberation, the officials and police accept Kitty's terms.
 She hands the diary to Awa, who delivers it to the authorities as Kitty leaves with Peter.
 After separating from Anne's diary for three hours, Kitty shares a passionate kiss with a distraught Peter before dissolving into ink and dispersing into the wind.